The Ministry of Biscuits: Production and reception

 The musical was first produced by Quirk Theatre and Film during the 1998 Brighton Fringe Festival, where it was staged at the Pavilion Theatre.
 The cast comprised Nicholas Quirke (the Minister), Sam Hewitt (Cedric Hobson), Joanna Neary (Francoise Courvoisier), David Mounfield (Babbington) and Claire Raftery (Dr Wischwinge/Radio Announcer).
 The live score was performed by the Janski String Quartet under the direction of Jason Pegg.
 Clea Smith and Briony McIlroy appeared as dancing biscuits.
 In her review in The Stage, Jan Whitehead wrote, 'What an absolute ripping yarn - a top hole musical comedy without a sniff of Lloyd Webber anywhere....This fringe show played to full houses at the Pavilion and was a festival gem.'

-In 1999, the show went on tour to the Yvonne Arnaud Theatre, Guildford; The Miskin, Dartford; The Library Theatre, Eastbourne; The Brook, Chatham; Trinity Theatre and Arts Centre, Tunbridge Wells; Riverhouse Barn, Walton-on-Thames; and Gilded Balloon 2 for the Edinburgh Fringe Festival.
+In 1999, the show went on tour to the Yvonne Arnaud Theatre, Guildford; The Miskin, Dartford; The Library Theatre, Eastbourne; The Brook Theatre, Chatham; Trinity Theatre and Arts Centre, Tunbridge Wells; Riverhouse Barn, Walton-on-Thames; and Gilded Balloon 2 for the Edinburgh Fringe Festival.
 In the Edinburgh Evening News, Liam Rudden reviewed an Edinburgh show: 'This musical is probably the silliest thing on the fringe.
 And it's the freshest comedy in years.
 Absolutely hilarious, it's played with complete conviction by a totally professional company in the style of an Ealing comedy.'

 In a 2005 revival, at the Sallis Benney, Brighton, Ian Shaw played the Minister and Peta Taylor played Dr Wischwinge and the Radio Announcer.
 The music was performed by a piano quintet comprising Andy Smith, from Hot Chocolate, on piano with the Giddey Quartet.
 The musical director was Stephen Wrigley.

 A third revival was staged at the Lantern Theatre in Brighton in November 2017.
 The performers in the Lantern production were Murray Simon (Cedric Hobson), Amy Sutton (Francoise Courvoisier/Dr Wischwinge), Brian Mitchell (the Minister) and David Mounfield (Babbington/Radio Announcer).
 Andy Smith again played the piano, accompanied by the cast on toy piano, melodica and drums.
 From March 2018, the revival toured the UK.